EOPF-Sample-Service/xarray-eopf/docs/guide.md

 For this reason, it is the default mode of operation when using the `"eopf-zarr"` backend.

-The data products provided in this mode use a unified grid mapping for all their data variables.
-This means that selected variables are spatially up-scaled or down-scaled as needed, so that the dataset can use a single shared pair of `x` and `y` coordinates in the returned datasets.
+The data products provided in this mode use a unified regular grid mapping for all their data variables.
+This means that selected variables are spatially resampled as needed, so that the dataset can use a single shared pair of 1d `x` and `y` coordinates in the returned datasets.

 ### Function `open_dataset()`